russelldorsey/osticket-prereqs/README.md

 <img width="1122" height="810" alt="Screenshot 2026-02-21 161624" src="https://github.com/user-attachments/assets/c9b4137c-0ce5-4fe1-b0be-a7311fa36bdf" />
 </p>
 <p>
 To install osTicket v1.15.8, open the osTicket-Installation-Files folder and locate the zip file named osTicket-v1.15.8.zip.
 Right-click the zip file and select Extract All to unzip it.
 After the files are extracted, open the extracted folder and copy the upload folder into it.
 Next, navigate to C:\inetpub\wwwroot and paste the upload folder into that directory.
-Once it has been pasted, rename the upload folder to osTicket.
+Once it has been pasted, click on the folder and right-click it, and choose Rename.
+Make sure to rename the upload folder to osTicket.
 Be sure to type osTicket exactly as shown, with no spaces and the correct capitalization.
 </p>
 <br />